jose-rZM/LL1Checker/README.md

 **Error Handling**:
 If `<GRAMMAR_FILENAME>` or `<TEXT_FILENAME>` do not exist or cannot be opened, the program will print an error and exit.

+## 📦 Dependencies
+- C++20 capable compiler and CMake ≥ 3.16.
+- Boost headers (tested with Boost 1.78+); required for the lexer built on Boost.Spirit.
+- [`cxxopts`](https://github.com/jarro2783/cxxopts) for command-line parsing.
+CMake will reuse an existing installation or automatically fetch v3.1.1 during configuration.

 ## 📌 Considerations
 - The end-of-line character can be omitted in the grammar (see grammar.txt), but it's recommended to add a first rule, such as `S -> E EOL`, where `S` is the axiom.